-Customers leave your business for a lot of reasons, to reduce the rate at which they leave, you should:
+Customers leave your business for a lot of reasons, including:

-This is the reason experts emphasized a lot on reducing customer churn and increasing the retention rato.
+That is why experts place so much emphasis on reducing customer churn and increasing retention.

-So, what does it take to reduce customer churn rate and retain your customers month after month?
+So, what does it take to reduce your churn rate and retain your customers month to month?

-Personally, whenever we see an unexpected churn in our business, here are the three simple methods we use to find out why.
+Whenever we see unexpected churn in our business, there are three simple ways we use to find out why.

 - We call the customer

 I recommend you actually talk to your customers over the phone.
-It’s a quick and proven way to show that you truly care about them.
-You should call and ask them why they left.
+It’s a great way to show you really care.
+Call and ask them why they left.
 Most likely, you’ll get a useful answer, or at least a hint you can work with.

-You can also use surveys but don’t ask them too many questions.
+You can also use surveys, but it’s best not to ask too many questions.
 One or two is fine.
 Just make sure they get to the heart of what you need to know.
 Surveys are a good method for collecting feedback from customers who closed their accounts.
-One or two questions are fine.
-You’ll get answers faster.
-You can send the surveys via email or allow them to take the surveys on your website.
+Send surveys via email or let them complete surveys on your website.

 “Be it on phone or in person, engaging with a strong welcome makes your customer feel comfortable and appreciated.” – Shep Hyken

-Co-browsing is one of the best ways to add a personal touch to customer service.
-Quality customer service is helpful to reduce customer churn rate.
-It saves you the trouble of trying to convince customers who are almost fed up with your services and are ready to cancel their accounts.
+Cobrowsing is one of the best ways to add a personal touch to customer service.
+Quality customer service is helpful in reducing customer churn rate, saving you effort in convincing customers to stay when they want to cancel.

-Of course, there are co-browsing tools that you can use.
-Acquire.io, in particular, is a powerful co-browsing tool that enables the representative to view and interact with the customer’s web browsers—thus, helping the customer to navigate through a complex process and to give them another reason to stay.
+There are a few cobrowsing solutions you can use.
+Acquire.io, in particular, is a powerful tool, enabling reps to view and interact with customers’ web browsers, thus helping customers navigate through complex processes and giving them another reason to stay loyal.

-At this point, the major concern is the safety of these co-browsing tools.
-Are they secured?
+At this point, you may have legitimate concerns over the data security of these cobrowsing tools.
+Are they safe?

-Yes, they are.
-The customer representative doesn’t see the other open browser tabs or applications on a customer’s computer, but only the information on the company’s web page.
+The answer is yes, they are.
+Agents don’t see any other open browser tabs or applications on a customer’s computer, only the information they want to show.

 “People will forget what you said.
 People will forget what you did.
 But people will never forget how you made them feel.” – Maya Angelou

-Sometimes the customer leaves the website if they cannot navigate the page or do not find information regarding products.
-These increases churn rate.
-To handle such situation, your customer support team can adopt a proactive approach, where agents proactively ask the customers based on their behavior via live chat, phone or email, based on the behavior they exhibit.
+Sometimes customers leave your website if they cannot navigate pages properly or find information regarding products, leading to an increase in churn rate.
+To address this, your customer support team can take a proactive approach, engaging customers at certain points via live chat, phone or email, based on the behavior they exhibit.

 5. Make it hard for your customers to ignore you

 Think of a way of integrating something into your offering that is indispensable to your customers.
-You’ll make it extremely difficult for them to switch to your competitors, cancel their accounts, or pull out.
+You’ll make it extremely difficult for them to switch to your competitors or cancel their accounts.

 For example, Zapier provides a 14-day free trial plan to allow users to test their service before purchasing a pro plan.
-During this trial period, you (the user) will be given all the support like a premium customer and will be allowed to use all the best features of their service in all plans.
+During this trial period, you (the user) will be given all the support a premium customer would, and be allowed to use all of the best features of their service in all plans.

 6. Create a community around your product

-It’s true, people like to feel like they’re part of a community.
-Everyone wants to feel like they belong; it’s natural, isn’t it?
+People like to feel like part of a community.
+The desire to belong is ingrained in our very nature.
 To reduce customer churn rate, make your customers feel like they're part of your brand.

-Moz is a good example of a brand that has done a great job in building an active and engaged community around its brand.
+Moz is a good example of a company that has done well in building an active and engaged community around its brand.

-They run a guest post-driven blog which any member of the community is welcomed to submit a guest post.
-Moz’s Questions & Answers discussion board is very active and usually very educative.
+They run a guest post-driven blog, to which any member of the community is welcome to submit a guest post.
+Moz’s questions and answers discussion board is very active and usually very educative.